College of Arts, Education, and Humanities

 - 4 Years

-Why Get Your Communication and Media Studies Degree at DeSales University?
+Why Get Your Communication Studies Degree at DeSales University?

 At DeSales University, the Communication and Media Studies program is designed with a clear purpose: to prepare students for real careers in today’s evolving media and communication landscape.